foxbunny/quickiter/docs/functions.md

 will **not** be evaluated on second and later iterations.
 This is effectively a caching iterator as well.

+Also note that since this function uses an array to cache the values, it will use more memory than plain iteration, and it cannot be used for very long sequences.

 ## `zip(iterable1, iterable2)`

 Creates an iterable that allows simultaneous iteration over two supplied